rxvl-d/teacher-search-search-tasks/README.md

 ### Mathematics

-Context: You’re a 7/8th grade mathematics teacher at a school in Hannover.
+Context: You’re a 7/8th grade mathematics teacher at a school in <Name of city where study participants lived and worked>.
 You’re about to start or have just started teaching some probability and statistics related topics to the class.
 You have little to no experience actually teaching this class but of course have taught other classes and other topics before and you are trained to teach this topic.
 Perform the following search tasks:

 1. You need to look up the state’s curriculum for this class to see which topics need to be covered at this level.
 Unfortunately you do not have the document downloaded but have been told it’s findable on the internet.
 Find the document.
 1. You have to teach a class on the Law of Large Numbers.
 Refamiliarize yourself with the topic in preparation for the class.
 Spend up to 10 minutes searching the internet to do so.